 Wiley is a global provider of content and content-enabled workflow solutions in areas of scientific, technical, medical, and scholarly research; professional development; and education.
 Their core businesses produce scientific, technical, medical, and scholarly journals, reference works, books, database services, and advertising; professional books, subscription products, certification and training services and online applications; and education content and services including integrated online teaching and learning resources for undergraduate and graduate students and lifelong learners.

-Boehringer Ingelheim, Cancer Society of Finland, Chinese Medical Association, French League against cancer (La Ligue), Israel Cancer Association, Jhpiego, Prevent Cancer Foundation.
+Boehringer Ingelheim, Cancer Society of Finland, Chinese Medical Association, French League against cancer (La Ligue), Love Hope Strength Foundation, Israel Cancer Association, Jhpiego, Prevent Cancer Foundation.

 For more information, please contact: